Uthman: Causes of anti-Uthman revolt

-The actual reason for the anti-Uthman movement is disputed among the Shia and Sunni Muslims.
-Under Uthman, the people became more prosperous and on the political plane, they came to enjoy a larger degree of freedom.
+The actual reason for the anti-Uthman movement is disputed among the Shia and Sunnis.
+Under Uthman, the people became more prosperous, and they enjoyed a larger degree of political freedom.
 No institutions were devised to channel political activity, and, in their absence, the pre-Islamic tribal jealousies and rivalries, which had been suppressed under earlier caliphs, erupted once again.
 The people took advantage of Uthman's leniency, which became a headache for the state, culminating in Uthman's assassination.

 According to Wilferd Madelung, during Uthman's reign, "grievances against his arbitrary acts were substantial by standards of his time.
 Historical sources mention a lengthy account of the wrongdoings he was accused of...
 It was only his violent death that came to absolve him in Sunni ideology from any ahdath and make him a martyr and the third Rightly Guided Caliph".
 According to Heather Keaney, Uthman, as a caliph, relied solely on his own volition in picking his cabinet, which led to decisions that bred resistance within the Muslim community.
 Indeed, his style of governance made Uthman one of the most controversial figures in Islamic history.

-The resistance against Uthman arose because he favoured family members when choosing governors, reasoning that, by doing this, he would be able to exact more influence on how the caliphate was run and consequently improve the feudal system he worked to establish.
-The contrary turned out to be true and his appointees had more control over how he conducted business than he had originally planned.
-They went so far as to impose authoritarianism over their provinces.
+The resistance against Uthman arose because he favoured family members when choosing governors, reasoning that he would be able to exert more influence on their governance and, consequently, strengthen the feudal system he was working to establish.
+His instinct proved misguided, however, as his appointees ultimately exercised more control over how he conducted business than he had anticipated, and were even able to govern their provinces autocratically.
 Indeed, many anonymous letters were written to the leading companions of Muhammad, complaining about the alleged tyranny of Uthman's appointed governors.
-Moreover, letters were sent to the leaders of public opinion in different provinces concerning the reported mishandling of power by Uthman's family.
+Moreover, letters were sent to the leaders of public opinion in different provinces concerning the reported abuse of power by Uthman's family.
 This contributed to unrest in the empire and finally Uthman had to investigate the matter in an attempt to ascertain the authenticity of the rumours.
-Wilferd Madelung discredits the alleged role of Abdullah ibn Saba in the rebellion against Uthman and observes that few if any modern historians would accept Sayf's legend of Ibn Saba.
+Madelung discredits the alleged role of Abd Allah ibn Saba in the rebellion against Uthman and observes that "few if any modern historians would accept Sayf's legend of Ibn Saba".

-Bernard Lewis, a 20th-century scholar, says of Uthman:
+Bernard Lewis, a 20th-century scholar, says of Caliph Uthman:

-Uthman, like Mu'awiya I, was a member of the leading Meccan family of Ummaya and was indeed the sole representative of the Meccan patricians among the early companions of the Prophet with sufficient prestige to rank as a candidate.
+Uthman, like Mu'awiya I, was a member of the leading Meccan family of Umayya and was indeed the sole representative of the Meccan patricians among the early companions of the Prophet with sufficient prestige to rank as a candidate.
 His election was at once their victory and their opportunity.
 That opportunity was not neglected.
 Uthman soon fell under the influence of the dominant Meccan families and one after another, the high posts of the Empire went to members of those families.